-The rating is issued by SuperRatings Pty Ltd ABN 95 100 192 283 (SuperRatings) a Corporate Authorised Representative (CAR No.1309956) of Lonsec Research Pty Ltd ABN 11 151 658 561, AFSL No. 421445.
+The rating is issued by SuperRatings Pty Ltd (SuperRatings) ABN: 95 100 192 283 a Corporate Authorised Representative (CAR No.1309956) of Lonsec Research Pty Ltd ABN 11 151 658 561, AFSL No. 421445 (Lonsec Research).
 Ratings are general advice only and have been prepared without taking account of your objectives, financial situation or needs.
 Consider your personal circumstances, read the product disclosure statement and seek independent financial advice before investing.
 The rating is not a recommendation to purchase, sell or hold any product.
 Past performance information is not indicative of future performance.
 Ratings are subject to change without notice and SuperRatings assumes no obligation to update.
-SuperRatings use proprietary criteria to determine awards and ratings and may receive a fee for the use of its ratings and awards.
-Visit superratings.com.au for ratings information. © 2024 SuperRatings.
+SuperRatings uses objective criteria and receives a fee for publishing awards.
+Visit www.superratings.com.au for ratings information and to access the full report. © 2024 SuperRatings.
 All rights reserved.